danradic/update-commit-email-address/README.md

 ```
  &#51;.
 Change the email and username for all commits following the specified commit id (SHA), while maintaining the original timestamps:<br>
 ```
-cd into your .git folder
-git rebase -i YOUR_SHA -x "git commit --amend --author 'yourUserName <yourEmail@email.com>' -CHEAD"
+cd into where your .git folder is git rebase -i YOUR_SHA -x "git commit --amend --author 'yourUserName <yourEmail@email.com>' -CHEAD"
 ```